-- 3 tablespoons olive or avocado oil divided
+- 3 Tablespoons olive oil, or avocado oil, divided

 - Kosher salt

-- In a medium skillet, heat 2 tablespoons of the oil and half of the peppercorns over medium-low heat, stirring frequently, until aromatic, about 1 minute.
-Add the garlic, sriracha, ginger and scallions and cook, stirring about 1 more minute.
+- In a medium skillet, heat 2 Tablespoons oil and half of the peppercorns over medium-low heat, stirring frequently, until aromatic, about 1 minute.
+Add 4 garlic, ½ Tablespoon sriracha, 1 inch ginger and 3 scallions and cook, stirring about 1 more minute.
 Remove from heat and set aside.

 - Adjust rack to as close as possible to broiler and pre-heat broiler to high.
-In a large bowl, toss green beans with 1 tablespoon oil and season with salt and pepper to taste.
+In a large bowl, toss 1 pound green beans with 1 Tablespoon oil and season with salt and pepper to taste.

 - Arrange in a single layer on a foil-lined baking sheet.
 Broil until beans are blistered and very lightly charred, 3-5 minutes.
 Return beans to bowl.

 - Pour half of peppercorn mixture into bowl with beans.
 Toss to coat.
 Plate beans and pour remaining peppercorn mixture over the top, sprinkling with extra salt and pepper, if desired.